March 1, 2017

 How Big Should the Improvement Be?

-According to the U.S. Department of Energy (DOE) guidelines, PACE assessments should not exceed 10 percent of the property’s overall value.
+PACE assessments should not exceed 15 percent of the property’s overall value.
 Also, because there are administrative costs that the local government needs to recover, projects cannot be too small.
-The DOE recommends that local authorities put a minimum of $2,500 on PACE-funded projects.
+The Department of Energy recommends that local authorities put a minimum of $2,500 on PACE-funded projects.
 The goal of these guidelines is to ensure that the financing works for both the homeowners and for local governments.
 These rules and measures are meant to increase the likelihood of a profitable upgrade.

 Banks that offer home improvement loans cannot provide the same kind of risk-to-reward equation – they are only concerned about the borrower’s ability to pay back the loan.
-States and cities are becoming aware of the economic and environmental benefits of PACE financing.
-More and more are ready to adopt this idea and offer it to their citizens.
+States and cities are increasingly becoming aware of this innovative policy because PACE’s success has been demonstrated by numerous benefits to communities.
+Significant job creation, utility savings, reduced pollution, increased resiliency, health, and safety are all part of the reason more and more are ready to adopt this idea and offer it to their citizens.

 Find out if PACE financing is available in your area – call Ygrene at (855) 901-3999 or email us: firstname.lastname@example.org.